mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 We invite all those who participate in Mautic activities online to help Mautic create safe and positive experiences for everyone, everywhere.

-.. vale on

-Open Source & Culture Citizenship
+Open source & culture citizenship
 *********************************

-.. vale off

 A supplemental goal of this Code of Conduct is to increase open source and culture citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.